aprilmurb/Reproductive_rights_Bloomington/pages/about.md

 Thank you to the [Indiana University Archives](https://libraries.indiana.edu/university-archives) for preserving and making accessible these materials, and especially for permitting me to share them.
 A very special thanks to IU archivist Katherine Morrison for helping me to find relevant materials; this collection would not have been possible without her enthusiastic, knowledgeable assistance.

+The banner image used on this website was found in the online article ["Inside the 1970s Abortion Underground"](https://www.politico.com/news/magazine/2022/05/06/jane-abortion-network-chicago-00030433)(*Politico*).
+Copyright for the image belongs to AP Photo.

 ## About the Platform